Who is my advisor?

 What is the process for applying to take the FE exam?

-Students are able to sit for the FE exam through an arrangement with OSBEELS, the state licensing board.
+A: Students are able to sit for the FE exam through an arrangement with Oregon State Board of Examiners for Engineering and Land Surveying (OSBEELS), the state licensing board.
 Current students should apply (Dec.
 1st deadline) to take the exam in the spring (early April) of their senior year through OSBEELS.
 Review courses are available on campus for students taking the FE exam.

 Is there a central resource for internships in the department?